 How to Keep Score

-Each player pays to the winner the pip value of the cards remaining in his hand, whether the cards form matched sets or not.
+Each player pays to the winner the pip value of the cards remaining in their hand, whether the cards form matched sets or not.
 Face cards count 10 each, aces 1 each, and every other card its pip value.